 Unlike other SOA systems, Internet middleware does not define a specific invocation mechanism.
 It simply defines the communication protocols (XML, SOAP, etc).
 The specifics of how Web services interact with SOAP and WSDL have been left as an exercise to the service developer's community.
 Since the WSA is based on standard XML, Web services can be implemented by using the pervasive XML processing techniques that are supported by a variety of software tools, together with ad hoc invocation implementation patterns.
 However, efficiency can be greatly improved by using specialized Web services platforms, which provide a ready-made foundation for building and deploying Web services, based on a set of carefully selected invocation mechanisms.
 The advantage of using a Web services platform is that developers don't need to be concerned with constructing or interpreting SOAP messages.
-They simply write the service code (application logic) and rely on the Internet middleware to do the rest.

 The two most prominent Web services platforms currently are Microsoft's .NET and Sun's J2EE.
-More specifically, Microsoft has defined a set of standard programming interfaces and class libraries for the Visual Studio .NET languages within the .NET framework, and the Microsoft SOAP Toolkit provides support for COMbased applications written in Visual Basic and Visual C++.
-On the other hand, the Java Community Process' (JCP) has recently defined a set of standard programming interfaces for Java Web services, as part of the J2EE specification: JWSDL (the Java API for WSDL), JAX-RPC (the Java API for XML based RPC), JAXM (the Java API for XML Messaging), SAAJ (the SOAP with Attachments API) and JAXR (the Java API for XML Registries).
-Although J2EE is an open standard, there are several competing J2EE development environments (Jboss+Tomcat, BEA WebLogic, IBM WebSphere, Sybase EAServer).
+More specifically, Microsoft has defined a set of standard programming interfaces and class libraries for the Visual Studio .NET languages within the .NET framework, and the Microsoft SOAP Toolkit provides support for COM-based applications written in Visual Basic and Visual C++.
+On the other hand, the Java Community Process' (JCP) has recently defined a set of standard programming interfaces for Java Web services, as part of the J2EE specification.
 It is evident that due to the increased capabilities of these platforms and their continual improvement the selection process is a challenging task [8].